Geodels/gospl/docs/getting_started/installDocker.rst

 You can then start a docker container (an instance of an image)::

-  docker run -it -p 8888:8888 -d -v localDIR:/notebooks/geodels/gosplmaster:latest
+  docker run -it -p 8888:8888 -d -v localDIR:/notebooks

 where ``localDIR`` is the directory that contains the Jupyter Notebooks for your simulation.

 Once Docker is running, you could open the Jupyter notebooks on a web browser at the following address: `http://localhost:8888 <http://localhost:8888>`_.
-This should open in your ``localDIR`` directory.
+Going into the `/notebooks` folder you will access your ``localDIR`` directory.

 You can list the containers currently existing on your machine by running::